GWeindel/PhD_thesis/Chap5_ForceEEG/analysis/README.md

 Summary.ipynb contains the code used for the result section in the chapter, (I expect to comment a bit more in the near future...)

 As of 27 Feb.
 2021 the mixed_models and DDM code are not yet available as I temprarily lost access to the cluster used for the fit.
 But these files will be made available as soon as possible.
+Note that the code used to fit mixed models and DDM is rather close to the code in chapter 4.